githubuniverseworkshops/workflow-script-injection/README.md

 ## :mega: Prerequisites
 Before joining the workshop, there are a few items that you will need to install or bring with you.
-- an org with actions enabled
+- an account on GitHub.com
-- an org with GHAS enabled
+- a public repo created from this template repo

 ## :bomb: Exercise 1: Script injection in the run command